Ideas for wines to drink with Pancakes:

 Savoury cheese and ham pancakes

-Again, reaching for the cider would be a wonderful match with this savoury pancake; or if you fancy a glass of wine, Pinot Blanc, Muscadet or Gavi di Gavi are all great options.
+Again, reaching for the cider would be a wonderful match with this savoury pancake.
+If you fancy a glass of wine, Pinot Blanc, Muscadet or Gavi di Gavi are all great options.

 If you can’t dig these out, a really fruity, new world red with low tannin could also work.

-It has so be a Champagne method sparkling wine, to cut through the batter mix and bring the salmon to life.
+It has so be a Champagne or a traditional method sparkling wine with enough freshness and acidity to cut through the batter mix and bring the salmon to life.

-This article was originally published in 2017, following a pancake masterclass with Tom Brown at Le Cordon Bleu London and the school’s Matthieu Longuère MS. Article updated for 2019 and wines for 2020.
+Copy for this article was written by Harry Fawkes in 2017, following a pancake masterclass with Tom Brown at Le Cordon Bleu London and the school’s Matthieu Longuère MS. It has been edited in February 2021, with new wine reviews added (below).